Pennsylvania Bar Association Pro Bono Home Page

 Volunteer or Donate

-Pro Bono, Access to Justice Top New PBA President's Agenda
+Pro Bono, Access to Justice Top PBA Agenda

-2013 marks 50th anniversary of the landmark Gideon v.
+2013 marks the 50th anniversary of the landmark Gideon v.
 Wainwright decision establishing the right to counsel for the indigent in criminal matters.
-Although advocates in the field of criminal justice know we still have more work to do in this area, we have much more to do on the civil side where no such Gideon type right has been broadly recognized.
-Chief Justice of Pennsylvania Ronald D. Castille issued an April 2013 letter ( calling on all Pennsylvania lawyers to volunteer to help the neediest among us.
+Although advocates in the field of criminal justice know we still have more work to do in this area, we have much more to do on the civil side where no such Gideon-type right has been broadly recognized.
+Chief Justice of Pennsylvania Ronald D. Castille issued an April 2013 letter calling on all Pennsylvania lawyers to volunteer to help the neediest among us.
 Read the Administrative Office of Pennsylvania Court's news release.
-In his letter the Castille notes that the Pennsylvania Bar Association has been the court's partner in supporting civil legal aid in a variety of ways, from providing new avenues for funding to setting up a loan forgiveness program for legal services practitioners.
-Every lawyer in Pennsylvania contributed $35 in 2012 to civil legal aid through the IOLTA portion of their annual licensing fee, but it is the volunteer efforts - whether in direct representation of clients or further financial support - beyond that mandatory payment that matter most.
-The Pennsylvania Legal Aid Network, in partnership with regional legal aid providers and a network of specialty legal aid programs, helps provide the framework and structure for legal assistance for the poor.
+In his letter Castille notes that the Pennsylvania Bar Association has been the court's partner in supporting civil legal aid in a variety of ways, from providing new avenues for funding to setting up a loan forgiveness program for legal services practitioners.
+Every lawyer in Pennsylvania contributed $35 in 2012 to civil legal aid through the IOLTA portion of the annual licensing fee, but it is the volunteer efforts — whether in direct representation of clients or further financial support — that goes beyond the mandatory payment that matter most.
+The Pennsylvania Legal Aid Network, in partnership with regional legal-aid providers and a network of specialty legal-aid programs, helps provide the framework and structure for legal assistance for the poor.
 Pro bono volunteers, encouraged by the PBA and local bars, provide time and financial contributions to help fuel the important work of representing those clients who have critical needs but cannot afford to retain private counsel.
-Our law schools inculcate the values of pro bono service in the next generation of Pennsylvania lawyers.
+Our law schools inculcate the values of pro bono service in the next generation of Pennsylvania lawyers

 The Pennsylvania Bar Association's Pro Bono Office assists local bar associations, legal services programs and other groups who offer pro bono legal services across the commonwealth to expand the access to justice for the neediest among us.
 The Pro Bono Office also provides direct legal help to those in need, from the poor to veterans.
 The links above will connect you to specific information available here among the PBA pro bono Web pages.
 Go to PALawHELP.org if you are a client seeking pro bono services; lawyers and judges interested in pro bono should check out PAProbono.net.
 Click here for our partners at the ABA Standing Committee on Pro Bono & Public Service.
 Click here for Pennsylvania county pro bono programs.
 For all pro bono questions, email PBA Pro Bono Coordinator David Keller Trevaskis at firstname.lastname@example.org or call him on his cell at (717) 571-7414.